Second round consultation

 If more homes are built on the Hoo Peninsula there will need to be improvements to roads, transport and environment to support this.

-Medway’s bid focused on significantly improving the Hoo Peninsula’s transport connections and the environmental infrastructure, and having them all delivered and in use by 2024.
+Medway's bid focused on significantly improving the Hoo Peninsula's transport connections, environmental infrastructure and having these in place first.

 £63 million will be used for rail improvements to support new housing on the Hoo Peninsula.